 Self-harm

 Has something very stressful happened to you recently?
 Have you ever thought about harming yourself?
-If the answer is yes, and you’re a nurse or midwife then you’re not alone.
+If the answer is yes, and you’re a nurse or midwife, then you’re not alone.

 Nurses and midwives are at greater risk than their healthcare colleagues of self-harm and suicidal thoughts.